Child killed, 3 others sent to hospital following rollover crash in Harnett County

 HARNETT COUNTY, N.C.
 (WTVD) -- A child was killed and three others were sent to the hospital after a rollover crash in Harnett County on Saturday evening.

-At 6:45 p.m., crews responded to reports of a crash near the 900 block of Cameron Hill Road near the intersection of Gilcrest Road in the Johnsonville Community.
+At 6:45 p.m., crews responded to reports of a crash near the 900 block of Cameron Hill Road near the intersection of Gilchrist Road in the Johnsonville Community.

 Officials at the scene told ABC11 that upon arrival, firefighters found a Jeep overturned on its roof with four people inside.